 Autoantibodies are often detected many years before the onset of disease.

 - Raised ANF is almost always present in SLE.

 - It is also associated with drug-induced lupus erythematosus (LE), systemic sclerosis (scleroderma), Sjögren's syndrome, polymyositis and dermatomyositis, mixed connective tissue disorder and autoimmune hepatitis.

 - Drugs associated with drug-induced LE are isoniazid, phenytoin, hydralazine, methyldopa, chlorpromazine, penicillamine and minocycline.

-- Raised ANF may also be seen in Addison's disease, idiopathic thrombocytopenic purpura (ITP), Hashimoto's thyroiditis, autoimmune haemolytic anaemia, type 1 diabetes mellitus (DM), and occasionally a positive ANF is found in normal elderly people.
+- Raised ANF may also be seen in Addison's disease, idiopathic thrombocytopenic purpura (ITP), Hashimoto's thyroiditis, autoimmune haemolytic anaemia and type 1 diabetes mellitus; occasionally a positive ANF is found in normal elderly people.

 - Anti-double stranded DNA antibody (anti-dsDNA): associated with SLE.
 It is a less sensitive but more specific test than ANF and is rarely positive in other conditions.
 It correlates with disease activity.

 - Anti-histone antibodies: associated with SLE and drug-induced LE.